 - A 2016 report showed that 2 million people were working as freelancers in the United Kingdom

 The idea of hiring freelance publishing professionals is nothing new.
-But because of other businesses and professions buying into the trend, it’s become a point of contention within the publishing arena.
-In the modern world, competition is everywhere and it’s becoming harder for publishers to stand out in the marketplace.
-They have to be one-step ahead of their rivals.
+But because of other businesses and professions buying into the trend, it’s become a contention point within the publishing arena.
+In the modern world, competition is everywhere, and it’s becoming harder for publishers to stand out in the marketplace.
+They have to be one step ahead of their rivals.
 Here are some points that publishers consider when they have to hire freelancers to optimize their publishing resources.
+They include:

 - Maintaining a strong brand